adityasunder-vlsi/logicode_solved_questions/polynomial1/README.md

 My implementation uses approximately 10.3% more area than the reference.

-The reference:

-Area = 1861.79 µm²

-My implementation:

-Area = 2053.22 µm²
+My Area: 2053.22 µm²
+Reference Area: 1861.79 µm²

-So the reference has the advantage in area.
+The reference therefore has an advantage in area.

 PERFORMANCE COMPARISON

 My implementation performs significantly better in timing.

-My Max Frequency  = 280.9 MHz
+My Max Frequency: 280.9 MHz
-Reference         = 225.7 MHz
+Reference Max Frequency: 225.7 MHz

-This gives approximately 24.5% higher maximum frequency than the reference.
+Improvement: approximately 24.5%

-The critical path also improved:
+The critical path is also shorter:

-My Critical Path = 3.560 ns
+My Critical Path: 3.560 ns
-Reference        = 4.430 ns
+Reference Critical Path: 4.430 ns

-This is approximately 19.6% shorter than the reference critical path.
+Reduction: approximately 19.6%
 RESULT

-The implementation successfully passed simulation and achieved:
+The design successfully passed simulation and achieved:

-Lower critical-path delay
-Higher maximum operating frequency
-Slightly higher area
+Correct polynomial computation
 Correct signed arithmetic
-A simplified mathematical implementation using (x+1)^2 CONCLUSION
+Lower critical-path delay than the reference
+Higher maximum operating frequency than the reference Slightly higher area than the reference
+CONCLUSION

-This problem was a good example of using mathematical simplification to reduce the complexity of RTL.
+This problem demonstrates how mathematical simplification can be used to create a more efficient RTL implementation.

-Rather than directly implementing:
+The original expression:

-x² + 2x + 1
+$$ x^2 + 2x + 1 $$

-the expression was rewritten as:
+was rewritten as:

-(x + 1)²
+$$ (x+1)^2 $$

-The resulting design sacrifices approximately 10.3% area compared with the reference but achieves approximately 24.5% better maximum frequency.
+The resulting implementation uses approximately 10.3% more area than the reference but achieves approximately 24.5% higher maximum frequency and a 19.6% shorter critical path.

 Overall, the implementation provides a strong timing-oriented solution while maintaining correct functionality.

+**This one is actual Markdown** — the table will render as a table on GitHub, and the headings will render properly.